Savana2020/ENC4265/manual.md

 4. Press the base firmly until it clicks into place.
 **Why This Matters:** The console base is essential for proper airflow and stability.
 Without it, your PS5 may overheat or become damaged if it falls over.
 **Horizontal vs. Vertical Positioning**

- Figure 3: PS5 in both horizontal and vertical positions The PS5 can be positioned either horizontally or vertically based on your space and preference.
+The PS5 can be positioned either horizontally or vertically based on your space and preference.
 Consider these factors when deciding:
 **Vertical Positioning:**
 - Takes up less horizontal spac